-We have provided our online products and services for over 16 years and continue to develop our ability to provide our solutions on both a subscription and transactional basis over the Internet.
-Our future success will depend on our ability to effectively develop and maintain the infrastructure, including procurement of additional hardware and software, and to implement the services, including customer support, necessary to meet the demand for our products and services.
-Our inability from time to time to successfully develop the necessary systems and implement the necessary services on a timely basis has resulted in our customers experiencing some delays, interruptions and/or errors in their service.
-Such delays or interruptions may cause customers to become dissatisfied with our service and move to competing providers of traditional and online training and education services.
-If this happens, our revenue and reputation could be adversely affected, which would have a material adverse effect on our financial condition.
+We have provided our online products and services for over 17 years and continue to expand our ability to provide our solutions on both a subscription and transactional basis over the Internet or otherwise.
+Our future success will depend on our ability to effectively develop and maintain our infrastructure, including procurement of additional hardware and software, and to implement the services, including customer support, necessary to meet the demand for our products and services.
+Our inability from time to time to successfully develop the necessary systems and implement the necessary services on a timely basis may result in our customers experiencing delays, interruptions and/or errors in their service.
+Such delays or interruptions may cause customers to become dissatisfied with our service and move to competing providers of workforce development, patient experience, and provider solutions services.
+If this happens, our reputation results of operations and financial condition, could be adversely affected.

-Our business operations could be significantly disrupted if we lose members of, or fail to integrate, our management team.
+Our business operations could be significantly disrupted if we lose members of, or fail to attract and integrate new members to, our management team.

-Our future performance is substantially dependent on the continued services of our management team and our ability to retain and motivate them.
-The loss of the services of any of our officers or senior managers could harm our business, as we may not be able to find suitable replacements.
+Our future performance is substantially dependent on the continued services of our management team and our ability to attract, retain and motivate them.
+The loss of the services of any of our officers or senior managers, or the inability to attract additional officers or senior managers as appropriate, could harm our business, as we may not be able to find suitable replacements.
 We do not have employment agreements with any of our key personnel, other than our chief executive officer, and we do not maintain any "key person" life insurance policies.

-We may not be able to hire and retain a sufficient number of qualified employees and, as a result, we may not be able to effectively execute our growth strategy or maintain the quality of our services.
+We may not be able to attract, hire and retain a sufficient number of qualified employees and, as a result, we may not be able to effectively execute our growth strategy or maintain the quality of our services.

-Our future success will depend on our ability to attract, train, motivate, and retain other highly skilled technical, managerial, marketing, customer support, and survey personnel.
-Competition for certain personnel is intense, especially for developers, web designers and sales personnel, and we may be unable to successfully attract sufficiently qualified personnel.
+Our future success will depend on our ability to attract, train, motivate, and retain other highly skilled technical, managerial, marketing, customer support, coaching, and survey personnel.
+Competition for certain personnel is intense, especially for software developers, web designers, user experience and interaction designers, and sales personnel, and we may be unable to successfully attract sufficiently qualified personnel.
 We have experienced in the past, and continue to experience, difficulty hiring qualified personnel in a timely manner for these positions.
 The pool of qualified technical personnel, in particular, is limited in Nashville, Tennessee, where our headquarters are located.
-We operate interviewing centers located in Laurel, Maryland, and Nashville, Tennessee.
+In addition, we operate interviewing centers located in Laurel, Maryland, and Nashville, Tennessee.
 We may experience difficulty in maintaining and recruiting qualified individuals to perform interviewing services.
 We will also need to maintain or increase the size of our staff to support our anticipated growth, without compromising the quality of our offerings or customer service.
 Our inability to locate, attract, hire, integrate and retain qualified personnel in sufficient numbers may reduce the quality of our services and impair our ability to grow.